Akuli/teek/docs/textwidget.rst

 given without a leading ``-``, like ``'foreground'`` instead of ``'-foreground'``.

+There is a special tag named ``'sel'`` that represents the currently selected text.

 Tag objects have these attributes and methods.
 Search for ``pathName tag`` in :man:`text(3tk)` for more information about them.